Global deal agreed to fight tobacco smuggling

 “Illicit trade is bad for health because it circumvents measures like taxes and price increases that are known to reduce demand.”

-Roughly one in 10 cigarettes, or 600 billion, are smuggled each year by organized gangs, experts say.
+Roughly one in 10 cigarettes, or 600 billion, are smuggled each year by organised gangs, experts say.

 A study by the independent non-profit International Tax and Investment Center based in Washington said approximately 11 percent of the world cigarette market is illicit, resulting in annual loss in government revenue of more than $40 billion.

-”There is evidence that the proceeds of the illicit trade in tobacco products funds both international criminal organizations
+”There is evidence that the proceeds of the illicit trade in tobacco products funds both international criminal organisations

 A network of civil society groups, the Framework Convention Alliance, called to pact a major step in curbing the illegal trade in tobacco products.